Samkhya-Yoga-Kundalini

 Yoga is the subject of the definition.
 It is one of many words that Patanjali defines for us.

-Usually translated as “the mind” or “consciousness”, neither is exact.
+Usually translated as “the mind” or “consciousness”.
 Citta is defined precisely by its vrtti.

 Vrtti is variously translated as fluctuations, modifications, or functions, among other things.
 Patanjali enumerates five citta-vrtti:

 Nirodha is variously translated as restraint, restriction, focusing, or stopping.
-There seems to be a bit of conflict there, since stopping is a lot different from restraining or focusing.
-In reality, nirodha is both the act of focusing or restraining and the state of complete cessation of citta-vrtti.
-Only the most advanced yogis get complete cessation.
+There seems to be a bit of conflict, since stopping or cessation is different from restraining or focusing.
+In reality, nirodha is both the act of focusing or restraining and the end result of doing so, which is complete cessation of citta-vrtti.
+Only the most advanced yogis get to the point of complete cessation.
 Students should not attempt to sit in meditation and stop their mind.
 The Eight Limbs contains methods that help the yogi to calm and focus the citta-vrtti.

 Vṛttayaḥ pañcatayyaḥ kliṣṭā akliṣṭāḥ

-The five citta-vrtti may be painful or undisturbed.
+The five citta-vrtti may be afflicted or not afflicted.

 This is a very important point.
-Those who minds are disturbed by delusion, anger, greed, or passions in general need to correct those things before higher yoga is possible.
+Those who minds are disturbed by delusion, anger, greed, or passion in general need to correct those things before yoga is possible.
 A large part of the Yoga Sutras is concerned with overcoming those sorts of things.